RenanGroot/aviation-stack-api-challenge/README.md

 - Document your solution, including installation and usage instructions, as well as an explanation of the processes and decisions made during development.

+## Repository files

 # Installation
-- In order to run properly this project, your machine should have Python installed (version 3.9+),
+- In order to run properly this project, your machine should have Python installed (version 3.9+), JupyterNotebook or Jupyter Lab (in order to open and run the ipynb files) and also the following python libraries:

-# Python Libraries Requiered
+## Python Libraries Requiered
 - requests
 - pandas
 - json